-Policies and Procedures Intent Applicable Indicator Required for Compliance Refusals Each service agency shall have policies and procedures, including documentation, regarding any refusals by the person with a developmental disability to obtain or accept medical services that are recommended by a legally qualified medical practitioner or other health professional.
-(O.Reg.299/10, 7(1)3iv) To ensure persons supported know and understand the potential outcomes of their choices by providing all the details necessary to make informed decisions.
+Policies and Procedures Intent Applicable Indicator Required for Compliance 12.
+Medical Services, Refusals To ensure persons supported know and understand the potential outcomes of their choices by providing all the details necessary to make informed decisions.
 The intent is to respect the rights of individuals while also meeting the obligation to provide supports and minimize physical harm; to ensure documentation is maintained in situations when individuals refuse to follow the advice of medical professionals.
 To all service agencies.
 Policies and procedures, including documentation regarding any refusals by the person with a developmental disability to obtain or accept medical services that are recommended by a legally qualified medical practitioner or other health professional Policies may reference: Incident Report Notation in the Individual's file Notation in the log book Reporting and notification process Final/approved written & dated policies and procedures.

 Policies and Procedures Intent Applicable Indicator Required for Compliance 13.
-Emergency ▲ Medical Services Each service agency shall have policies and procedures, including documentation, regarding emergency medical services.
+Emergency Medical Services Each service agency shall have policies and procedures, including documentation, regarding emergency medical services.
 (O.Reg.299/10, 7(1)(3)(v)) The intent is to ensure persons receiving support and services and staff know and follow procedures and respond quickly and consistently to all emergencies.
 To all service agencies.
 Policies and procedures, including documentation regarding emergency medical services.
 Policies may reference: Incident Report Serious Occurrence Report Notation in the individual's file Notation in the log book Reporting and notification process Final/approved written & dated policies and procedures.

 Policies and Procedures Intent Applicable Indicator Required for Compliance 14.
-Medication, ▲ Access and Storage Each service agency shall have policies and procedures regarding access to and the storage of prescribed and non-prescribed medication.
+Medication, Access and Storage Each service agency shall have policies and procedures regarding access to and the storage of prescribed and non- prescribed medication.
 (O.Reg.299/10, 7(1)(4)) To ensure that the agency considers and articulates its approach to monitoring individuals' health addressing medical needs, and ensuring the safe and consistent administration and storage of medication.
 To ensure that only authorized persons can access medications; to emphasize the importance of keeping medications out of reach, where applicable to ensure safety of persons receiving support.
 To all service agencies.
 Policies and procedures regarding access to and the storage of prescribed and non-prescribed medication.
-Policy could describe: Types of secure storage (cupboard, locked box, etc.) Specifies what security requirements are required to control access to medications How access to medications How access to medications Staff training around this policy The storage process for individuals who administer their own medications The storage of medications that require refrigeration Narcotics are double locked Final/approved written & dated policies and procedures.
+Policy could describe: Types of secure storage (cupboard, locked box, etc.) Specifies what security requirements are required to control access to medications How access to medication keys are to be managed Staff training around this policy The storage process for individuals who administer their own medications The storage of medications that require refrigeration Narcotics are double locked Final/approved written & dated policies and procedures.

 Policies and Procedures Intent Applicable Indicator Required for Compliance 15.
-Medication, Transfer ▲ Each service agency shall have policies and procedures for the transfer of medication between different locations where the person with a developmental disability is receiving services and supports.
+Medication, Transfer Each service agency shall have policies and procedures for the transfer of medication between different locations where the person with a developmental disability is receiving services and supports.
 (O.Reg.299/10, 7(1)(5)(i)) To ensure that medications are administered safely and responsibly at all service locations.
 To all service agencies.
 Policies and procedures for the transfer of medication between different locations where the person with a developmental disability is receiving services and supports.
 Policy could include: How the medications will be transferred Method of transporting (blister pack, medication vial, medication bag) Name of drug, dosage, time of administration and how the medication should be administered needs to be clearly indicated Who in the agency is responsible for transferring the medication and receiving medication Final/approved written & dated policies and procedures.